-The penalty levels contained in the New Mexico OHSB- Penalty Policy reflect increases to maximum, minimum and assessed penalties, to conform with SB 229 and in response to increased penalty assessments by OSHA.
-This policy is effective for all citations issued on or after April 1st, 2019.
+The penalty levels contained in the FOM-6-Appendix-A-2023 reflect increases to maximum and minimum penalties to conform with SB 229.
+This policy is effective for all citations issued on or after April 12th, 2023.

 New Mexico Enforcement of OSHA Silica Rule